arnodelorme/wp15/usecase-2.4/README.md

 This implements the Event-Related Potential [(ERP)](https://en.wikipedia.org/wiki/Event-related_potential) analysis of 'classical' [ElectroEncephalography](https://en.wikipedia.org/wiki/Electroencephalography) research paradigms.
 This represents a very common type of biomedical data.
 The data are simple enough, allow automated data processing, and follows the BIDS standard.

-Currently only vrsion `2.4.A` is implemented as fully automated, testing whether this can be run on anonymized data.
-Idally we would have a version `2.4.B` requiring user interaction at the input level, minimizing what information is given to users given a research question at the output level.

 ## Input data

 The input data is a freely available online resource named "ERP CORE" [[1]], consisting of optimized paradigms, experiment control scripts, example data from 40 neurotypical adults, data processing pipelines and analysis scripts, and a broad set of results for 7 widely used ERP components: N170, mismatch negativity (MMN), N2pc, N400, P3, lateralized readiness potential (LRP), and error-related negativity (ERN).